 Less directly, through their books and recordings, Buddhist meditation teachers Pema Chodron and Tara Brach, for their teachings on compassion, forgiveness, and boddhicitta, the awakened heart.

-And finally, my partner David and 4-yr old daughter Rosie, who challenge and inspire me on a daily basis, to be quite simply, a decent human being.
+And finally, my partner David, 6-yr old daughter Rosie, & crazy dog Buddy, who challenge and inspire me on a daily basis, to be quite simply, a decent human being.

 "The seeds of purification are within you.
 Nurture those, and you will awaken.

 The form helps, but it is the awareness that liberates".